varshamohandass/Syslog_Server_Client/syslog.md

 ```bash
 exit
 ```

-### Configure Syslog-ng server to receive data from client
+## Configure Syslog-ng Client to send logs to Syslog-ng Server

 Login as root user using below command